❤️

 Who We Are

 The Rwanda Diabetes Association (RDA) is a national, non-profit organization dedicated to improving the lives of people living with diabetes across Rwanda.
-Founded in 1997, we work to prevent diabetes complications, strengthen community awareness, and support individuals and families through quality education, screening, and care.
+Founded in 1997, we work to prevent complications, strengthen community awareness, and support individuals and families through quality education, screening, and care.

 For more than two decades, we have partnered with local and international institutions to promote better health, reduce stigma, and ensure that reliable information and lifesaving support reach communities everywhere.